RocketDerp/April14_2025/Quotes_Pile/Reddit2025B/2025-10-11_Reddit_comments.md

 https://old.reddit.com/r/todayilearned/comments/1o7faoy/til_that_five_us_presidents_thomas_jefferson_john/njnslxh/

-Look at the topic of my posting, about Jefforson not swearing on The Bible, and I made this on-topic comment WITH a citation link to Wikipedia.
+Look at the topic of the Reddit posting someone else did, about Jefferson not swearing on The Bible.
+I made this on-topic comment WITH a citation link to Wikipedia.
 Downvoted, no replies.
 That's how hostile people are to nonfiction.
-Which that's the cut Thomas Jefferson did to the Bible, he removed the supernatural / fiction elements!
+Which that's the cut Thomas Jefferson did to the King James Bible, he removed the supernatural / fiction elements!